 Skills Learned: Problem solving, initiative, creativity, and critical thinking

 L.E.A.D.S., Junior level students

 Success Series and Symposium, Senior level students

 Skills Learned: Strong work ethic, attention to detail, tactfulness, and interpersonal and technical skills

 The Office of Student Activities and Leadership Development is committed to enhancing student development outside of the classroom.
 A great way to develop your leadership is through on campus employment.
 Campus Center employees participate in training and professional development throughout the year to enhance their transferable leadership skills.

 Leadership Summit takes place at the beginning of each semester and brings together leaders from all over campus.
-This large scale event typically includes a presentation from and off campus guest and a workshop on how these larger ideas can help leaders in the work they do on campus throughout the semester.
+This large scale event typically includes a presentation from an off-campus guest and a workshop on how larger ideas can help leaders in the work they do on campus throughout the semester.